miguebarbell/miguebarbell/README.md

 🌱 I’m currently learning react native so I can transfer the knowlegde to the mobile area, but in the far horizont, I'm learning Rust, that's the future.

 ⚡ Fun fact: I'm currently moved to gitlab, I found it better privacy friendly there, this is more like social media stuff, so I'm carefull about what have here.
+Also I have a real mess with the emails that I have here in github, so don't believe in the github's activity overview.

 # Stay Hard!